RhinoDevel/mt_chess/README.md

 # mt_chess
-A chess engine in C.
+A chess engine in C, work in progress.